 BETTER BEAUTY E-COMMERCE

 Even though every brand is different, there are some consistent patterns that make eCommerce successful:

 - Influencers are one of the most important eCommerce tools- find the ones that understand your product and will do a good job promoting it on various social channels

 - Ensure you are active on the right platforms for your brand and listen to your customers

 - If possible, let consumers learn about products online but try them out in a store

-- Ensure your apps and mobile experiences keep up with the demands of the tech savvy consumers
+- Ensure your apps and mobile experiences keep up with the demands of the tech-savvy consumers

 Having a clear goal and strategy to accomplish it by following realistic expectations can be your starting point in the beauty eCommerce business.
 From then on, understanding and applying the few rules mentioned above can really get you on a good path.
-Even though beauty moguls are coming with new ideas and high-tech solutions year after year, there are always fresh concepts to discover and show to the world with having the most important thing in mind- giving value to the customer will always be the most beneficial advantage!
+Even though beauty moguls are coming up with new ideas and high-tech solutions year after year, there are always fresh concepts to discover and show to the world with the most important thing in mind- giving value to the customer will always be the most beneficial advantage!